 There are a number of different factors that the judge will take into consideration when determining a sentence.

-Many people who are charged with fraud avoid a jail sentence, and some avoid conviction altogether through getting their charges dropped or thrown out of court with the assistance of a strong lawyer, or if they wish to plead guilty by obtaining a Section 10 order.
+Many people who are charged with fraud avoid a jail sentence, and some avoid conviction altogether through getting their charges dropped or thrown out of court with the assistance of a strong lawyer, or if they wish to plead guilty by obtaining a section 10 dismissal or conditional release order.

 Some of the factors that will be taken into consideration if you wish to plead guilty to fraud charges and are being sentenced include the amount of money that was taken, whether the alleged crime took place over a long period of time, or was an isolated incident, and how much was paid back.